makeabilitylab/physcomp/communication/handpose-serial.md

 ]
 {% endhighlight JavaScript %}

 To make this more clear, here's a screenshot from Chrome's dev tools showing the `predictions` array (which, again, will always be size 1 because ml5 is currently limited to detecting one simultaneous hand).
-In the screenshot, I've expanded the predictions array, which shows you the aforementioned high-level structure of `handInViewConfidence`, `boundingBox`, `landmarks`, and `annotations`.
+In the screenshot, I've expanded the array to show the aforementioned high-level structure of `handInViewConfidence`, `boundingBox`, `landmarks`, and `annotations`.

 ![](assets/images/HandPose_ChromeDevToolsScreenshot.png)
 **Figure.** This figure shows a screenshot of the HandPose `predictions` array and underlying objects as shown in Chrome's dev tools.
 Right-click and select "Open Image in New Tab" to enlarge.
 The app running here is our [HandPoseDemo](https://makeabilitylab.github.io/p5js/ml5js/HandPose/HandPoseDemo/).
+You can also explore the model interactively: run [HandPoseDemo](https://makeabilitylab.github.io/p5js/ml5js/HandPose/HandPoseDemo/), open `sketch.js` in Sources, put a breakpoint on the `onNewHandPosePrediction()` function, and add the `predictions` array to the `Watch` list.
+Exploring data structures like this can help advance understanding—and is a great strategy for web dev.
 {: .fs-1 }

 ### Example p5.js + ml5.js HandPose demo